IkigaiLabsETH/kaipulse/GROK420.md

 - **Prompt Engineering Best Practices:**
   - Prompts for Grok 4 are now engineered to maximize the use of X data, focusing on:
-    - Analyzing sentiment and trends from high-profile X accounts
+    - Analyze sentiment and trends from high-profile X accounts
-    - Detecting emerging tokens, memecoins, and macro events
+    - Detect emerging tokens, memecoins, and macro events
     - Combining X sentiment with technical analysis
     - Providing concise, actionable, and context-rich responses